-Objection was taken to the passage of this Law by certain buyers on the ground that it placed one producer-merchant-J. Wray & Nephew Ltd.-in a favoured position, and a petition was addressed to the Secretary of State, who suggested certain amendments so as to provide more effective control by Government so as the prevent a manufacturers' cartel.
-Consequent on and prevent on the suggestions of the Secretary of State, the Rum Control Amendment Law, 1937, was passed.
-This gave greater powers to the Spirits Control Board and gave still board and it provided that no amendment could be made to either the General Pool Agreement or to the Regulation Agreement without the prior approval of Government, and that the Regulation Agreement should terminate (unless sooner determined) on 30th November, 1942.
+Objection was taken to the passage of this Law by certain buyers on the ground that it placed one producer-merchant-J. Wray & Nephew Ltd.-in a favoured position, and a petition was addressed to the Secretary of State, who suggested certain amendments so as to provide more effective control by Government and prevent a manufacturers' cartel.
+Consequent on the suggestions of the Secretary of State, the Rum Control Amendment Law, 1937, was passed.
+This gave greater powers to the Spirits Control Board and it provided that no amendment could be made to either the General Pool Agreement or to the Regulation Agreement without the prior approval of Government, and that the Regulation Agreement should terminate (unless sooner determined) on 30th November, 1942.
 There were other provisions but I will not weary you with them.